 Blaine Barrilleaux has over 20 years of legal experience and knows how insurance companies operate.
 We are ready to fight for every client that seeks our legal assistance and can help you stand up to insurance companies.

 We understand the devastation you may be facing after a collision, especially if you have suffered past injuries that have become worse after the accident.

-If you have a pre-existing injury, you need a law firm who understands your rights.
-Our personal injury attorneys will walk alongside you and keep you up to date on the progress of your case.
+If you have a pre-existing injury, you need a law firm that understands your rights.
+Our car accident claim lawyers will walk alongside you and keep you up to date on the progress of your case.
 Call us today at (337) 989-1212 or fill out our free case evaluation form.
 We are ready to fight for you.